 So, what makes a door French?
 Does it enjoy a good baguette or was it simply made in France?
 While those would be interesting, the term “French door” refers to the style of door that it is.

 Traditionally, French variants are double hinged that can open either outwards or inwards based on room design.
 Open doors provide full access to the width of their opening, unlike some common wooden or screen doors that eat up extra space.

-These doors are often denoted by their appearance, which include a wood frame with divided glass panes taking up the majority of the door, much like French windows.
+These doors are often denoted by their appearance, which includes a wood frame with divided glass panes taking up the majority of the door, much like French windows.
 While the windows are an excellent option for viewing into the backyard or patio, they are also an excellent source of natural light for the home.

-There are standard size options for more traditional doorway openings, as well as customizable options that accommodate unique or older spaces.
+There are standard-size options for more traditional doorway openings, as well as customizable options that accommodate unique or older spaces.
 You can also customize the window type, glass type, material and color to best suit your home.

 They can lead from one room to another or from inside to outside the house.

 While their customizable aspects and features are certainly appealing, there are pros and cons to consider before deciding to install French doors in your home.
 It’s important to look at every aspect before making the investment.